Why are liveaboard scuba diving holidays the best way to dive, plus what makes them better than resort diving?

 9. Liveaboard boats arrive at dive sites early for a pre-breakfast dive

-As they say, the early bird gets the early worm.
-If you’re interested in underwater wild life like myself.
-But especially if you’re interest in scuba diving with sharks, often times the best time to see them is first thing in the morning.
+As they say, the early bird gets the early worm, which if you’re interested in underwater wild life like myself is one of the great benefits of liveaboard diving holidays.
+But especially if you’re interest in scuba diving with sharks.
+Often the best time to see sharks is first thing in the morning.

-If you’re not any early bird, this isn’t a problem.
+If you’re not any early bird this isn’t a problem.
 There are more than enough dives going on during the day to enjoy.
-So you miss the first one, not a problem, jump on the next dive of the day.
+So if you miss the first dive jump on the next dive of the day.

-10. Liveaboard dive boats take you to less crowded dive sites
+10. Liveaboard diving holidays transport you to less crowded dive sites

-There are less boats diving the sites that liveaboards go to, which means you get to see those reefs, wrecks or other dive sites that resort divers never get to see.
+Many of the diving locations visited by liveaboards often only have one liveaboard moored at any one time.
+Especailly in the more remote dive locations.go to, which means you get to see those reefs, wrecks or other dive sites that resort divers never get to see.

 I hope you enjoyed this article about why liveaboard diving holidays are popular